mame/quine-relay/README.md

 ## What this is

 This is a Ruby program that generates
+Rust program that generates
 Scala program that generates
-Scheme program that generates
-...(through 127 languages in total)...
+...(through 128 languages in total)...
-Rust program that generates
+REXX program that generates
 the original Ruby code again.

 ![Language Uroboros][langs]